 Hundreds of Millions of Dollars Recovered for Clients

-Sexual harassment, discrimination, unjust termination—these are just a few of the abuses that employers inflict upon their employees.
+Sexual harassment, discrimination, and unjust termination are just a few of the abuses that employers inflict upon their employees.
 In most cases, it’s a violation of your civil rights, and it’s not acceptable.

-Geoffrey Fieger and the employment law attorneys at Fieger Law don’t tolerate these types of abuses, and neither should you.
-We have represented hundreds of workers whose civil rights were trampled upon in the name of corporate greed and profits.
-We fight for the truth and we win.
+The employment law attorneys at Fieger Law don’t tolerate these types of abuses, and neither should you.
+We have represented workers whose civil rights were trampled upon in the name of corporate greed and profits.
+We fight for the truth, and we win.

 Millions of workers benefit from these laws, but employers don’t always observe or follow them.
 When workers get victimized by greedy employers, they need experienced legal advocates on their side to help them get the money they deserve.